enerqi/odin-lang-skeleton/README.md

 Rename the `.sublime-project` file to match your project if keeping.

-If you install the sublime- build file you get a lot of build options for *compiling* either the individual file or the current package of the file open in the editor.
+If you install the `.sublime-build` file you get a lot of build options for *compiling* either the individual file or the current package of the file open in the editor.
 The artifacts are output to the the `target` directory.

 The build options also include *linting* and *testing*.